 We are a real law firm with real, award-winning workers’ compensation lawyers.
 For over 30 years, we’ve been helping injured workers throughout Southern California fight for every penny of the workers’ comp benefits they’re entitled to.
 Don’t try to navigate the workers’ comp system by yourself.
 You could be leaving much-needed money on the table by doing so.

 Having a Dominguez Firm attorney by your side can give you a great advantage.
 Our experienced workers’ compensation lawyers will handle all of your paperwork and present the strongest case possible on your behalf so you can concentrate on your recovery.
 Don’t let the insurance company lawyers intimidate you into accepting a low amount for your injuries, hire The Dominguez Firm instead.

 How Do I Pay You?

 The Dominguez Firm works on a contingency basis.
 That means we receive a percentage of any settlement, award or death benefit we obtain for you.
-We receive that percentage at the end of your workers comp case.
+We receive that percentage at the end of your Bakersfield workers’ comp case.
 You don’t have to worry about any out-of-pocket expenses such as hidden fees or legal retainers to worry about.
-And in the unlikely event we can’t obtain any compensation for you, you owe us nothing.
+And in the unlikely event, we can’t obtain any compensation for you, you owe us nothing.
 In other words, if there’s no recovery, there is no fee!